nanogiants/appcom-styleguide-ios/README.md

 ### Logger

-NSLog logs an error message to the Apple System Log facility and therefore shouldn't be used for debug logging.
+NSLog logs an error message to the Apple System Log facility and therefore must not be used for debug logging.
-Besides NSLog - which shouldn't be used in production code - Apple provides a library for logging.
-This library and the appropiate log level should be used instead of the commonly used NSLog.
+Besides NSLog - which must not be used in production code - Apple provides a library for logging.
+This library and the appropiate log level must be used instead of the commonly used NSLog.

 ```
 // example